aftermath2/btry/README.md

 openssl genpkey -algorithm ed25519 -out private_key.pem
 ```

+> [!Warning]
-> IMPORTANT: do not share your private key.
+> Do not share your private key.
 It is never sent to the server, only its derived public key and signature are used to store your bets and claim the prizes in case you win.

 ## Battles (coming soon)